matteolc/rails-api-template/README.md

-# Rails-React-Template
+# Rails-API-Template
-This template creates a Ruby on Rails backend API application and a React frontend client application, built with simplicity and light-weight in mind.
+This template creates a Ruby on Rails API application.

 ## Backend

-+ Standard JSON-API server backed by [JSON API Resources](http://jsonapi-resources.com)
++ Standard JSON-API server using [JSON API Resources](http://jsonapi-resources.com)
 + Use `UUID` instead of integer IDs by default in migrations
 + Standard `has_secure_password` extension used for storing user passwords
 + Multiple roles available per user, backed by [Rolify](https://github.com/RolifyCommunity/rolify)